The significance of Trump's victory edit

 How much did the fact that Harris is a woman of color contribute to her defeat?
 Because survey respondents are reluctant to reveal racist and misogynist values, it is difficult to quantify how much her identity reduced her support.
 According to exit polls in the 2020 and 2024 elections, the racial and gender divides in partisan preferences were almost identical in the two elections even though both candidates in 2020 were White.
 [6] While this might suggest that the racial and gender gaps between Democratic and Republican candidates remained constant from 2020 to 2024, it is also plausible that antipathy to Harris, partly due to her personal identity, contributed to disproportionately greater abstentions.
 Whereas the popular vote for Donald Trump increased in 2024 compared to 2020, the popular vote for Kamala Harris significantly declined.

 How much did the candidates’ positions on issues influence the result?
 As discussed, Harris shared Biden’s discredit for incumbency, policies, and post-pandemic state of the economy.
 At a more basic level, working people blamed Harris for the harm they suffered from the Democratic Party’s decades-old neoliberal approach and support for free-market globalization.
 (What a contrast with Trump’s isolationism and proposed imposition of steep tariffs.)
 While Harris proposed several progressive reforms, such as a $25,000 mortgage credit for first-time homeowners and childcare assistance, she refrained from adopting Bernie Sanders’ progressive agenda, including substantial federal construction of public housing, mandated reduction in the work week without pay cuts, and universal public medical care.
 While she supported doubling the abysmally low minimum wage, she announced the proposal in the last weeks of the campaign.
-Trump’s proposal to raise tariffs will be a regressive tax that will substantially raise prices and harm all Americans, especially those in the working class.
-But it was not perceived as such by most Americans.
-His propose to deport millions of immigrants is inhumane and will cause great economic harm, including a scarcity of goods and services and therefore higher prices, it apparently appealed to those seeking a dramatic break with the unpopular status quo.
+Although Trump’s proposal to raise tariffs will be a regressive tax that will substantially raise prices and harm all Americans, especially those in the working class, it was not perceived as such by most Americans.
+While his signature plan to deport millions of immigrants is inhumane and will cause great economic harm, including a scarcity of goods and services and therefore higher prices, it was apparently popular among those seeking an explanation for the unpopular status quo.

 Many young voters and people of color may have abstained or voted for Trump because of what they considered the Democratic administration’s one-sided support for Israel.
 (Never mind that Trump’s position was even more extreme.)
 The social movement opposing the Biden administration’s Middle East policy is the largest in the U.S. since Black Lives Matter.
 Further, there is extensive continuity between the leaders of and participants in the two movements.
 Biden’s refusal to condemn Israel’s bombardment of Gaza and his continued supply of lethal weapons, along with Harris’ decision to prevent a representative of Uncommitted, a pro-Palestine organization, from speaking at the Democratic National Convention, probably proved costly, especially in swing states.[7]

 While the NBC 2024 exit poll found that voters considered the threat to democracy among the most important issues in the election, a significant minority concerned about this issue supported Trump.
-Presumably, for these voters, his authoritarian tendencies mattered less than his warning of Democrats’ alleged electoral corruption.
-(A majority Republican voters continue to believe that the 2020 election was stolen.)
+Presumably, Trump’s authoritarian tendencies mattered less for this group than lies about the Democrats’ alleged electoral corruption and his attempt to steal the 2020 election.
+(A majority of Republican voters continue to believe that the election was stolen.)

-Regarding the outcome of the election, Trump won the popular margin.
-Further, if fewer than one percent of Trump voters in all three “blue wall” states of Pennsylvania, Michigan, and Wisconsin had voted for Harris, she would have been elected president!
-(She lost the three by less than 2%.)[9]
-Moreover, while the percentage of Trump voters was greater in 2024 than in 2020, he received fewer votes than in 2020.
-Trump won this year because the decline in the number of votes for him from 2016 was less than the decline in the number of votes that Harris received compared to Biden in 2020.
+Regarding the outcome of the election, Trump barely won a popular majority.
+Further, if fewer than one percent of voters in all three “blue wall” states of Pennsylvania, Michigan, and Wisconsin had voted for Harris instead of Trump, she would have been elected president!
+(She lost the three by less than 2%.)
+[9] Moreover, while the proportion of votes that received Trump’s was greater in 2024 than in 2020, he received fewer votes this year.
+He won because the decline in votes cast for him from 2016 was less than the decline in the votes for Harris than Biden in 2020.

 My claim that Trump won narrowly may appear to contradict my earlier assertion that Trump’s victory was probable.
 The contradiction can be resolved by recognizing that Trump was a weak candidate.
 Given voters’ widespread dissatisfaction with the Biden administration, and other factors described earlier, a GOP presidential candidate should have won in November by a much larger margin.
 One such indication is that a significant number of voters stated in exit polls that, while they voted for Trump, they did not like him.
 Another is that many Republican candidates for Congress and governorships outperformed Trump on November 5th.
 It might thus be that Trump won despite, not because of, his personal characteristics.
 This possibility is also consistent with the earlier observation that, although the stakes were very high this year, turnout was lower than in 2020.
 According to this interpretation, the reason may that neither candidate was especially popular this year.